eqasim-org/eqasim-switzerland/README.md

 # Raw data

-The raw data that is used in the process can be found on either of our servers (pikelot, ifalik, nama) under:
+The raw data that is used in the process can be found on our server (Euler) under (only available to CSFM members):

 ```
-/nas/ivtmatsim/scenarios/switzerland/data OR /nas/ivtmatsim/scenario/raw/raw
+/cluster/project/cmdp/ch_data
 ```

 **Microcensus Transport and Mobility**
 - Content: `microcensus/` contains the Mikrozensus Verkehr und Mobilität in CSV format with 60'000 daily trips of Swiss residents.
-- Year: 2015 (published 2017)
+- Year: 2015 (published 2017), 2021
-- Contract: Rahmenvertrag with BfS
+- Contract: BfS

 **STATPOP**
 - Content: `statpop/` contains the Registererhebung (STATPOP) with socio-demographic information on around 8M Swiss residents.
-- Year: 2012
+- Year: 2023
-- Contract: Until end of 2018
+- Contract: BfS

 **Structural Survey**
 - Content: `structural_survey/` contains the Strukturerhebung with socio-demographic and work and household related information about ~20% of the Swiss population in each data set.
-- Year: 2010, 2011, 2012
+- Year: 2021, 2022, 2023
-- Contract: Until end of 2018
+- Contract: BfS

 **Municipality Borders**
 - Content: `municipality_borders/` contains the shape files for Swiss municipalities